CHEEMS-1206/ReactApps/Components/ReadMe.md

+# Components
-Components - is a folder where one can find several code deposits of generally used components in a webapp.
+* is a subfolder where one can find several code deposits of generally used components in a webapp.
->
+> HoverBar-slider - slider component

+> RsponsiveNavBar - responsive navbar component.